3 Ways Winter Weather Can Disrupt Business Continuity

 Extreme weather conditions such as extended cold temperatures and frequent and intense winter storms can easily disrupt any business operations, and without a proper plan, an organization can endure a lot of damages.

 As the risks for business interruption during winter months significantly increase, so does the possibility for mistakes: making it mandatory for employees to commute to work in unsafe conditions or being unable to communicate with your workforce promptly.
-It’s impossible to control the weather the weather, but you can lighten its impact through proper preparation and communication before, during and after severe winter weather hits your region.
+It’s impossible to control the weather, but you can lighten its impact through proper preparation and communication before, during, and after severe winter weather hits your region.
 Consider the following three common winter weather mistakes.

 Lack of Emergency and Contingency Planning